philipp-spiess/react-recomponent/README.md

 - `NoUpdate()` signalize that nothing should happen.
 - `Update(state)` update the state.
 - `SideEffects(fn)` run an arbitrary function which has [side effect]s.
-Side effects may never be run directly inside the reducer. **A reducer should always be pure**: for the same action applied onto the same state, it should return the same effects. **This to avoid bugs when React will work asynchronously**.
+Side effects may never be run directly inside the reducer. **A reducer should always be pure**: for the same action applied onto the same state, it should return the same effects. **This is to avoid bugs when React will work asynchronously**.
 - `UpdateWithSideEffects(state, fn)` both update the state and then trigger the side effect.

 By intelligently using any of the four types above, it is possible to transition between states in one place and without the need to use `setState()` manually.
 This drastically simplifies our mental model since changes must always go through the reducer first.